-Silver performance vs stock market
+Silver performance vs. stock market

 Silver performance in the last 10 years

-Future of silver in the next 10 years
+The future of silver in the next 10 years

 Is silver still a good investment?